TD Bank home equity review

-The costs you pay depends on where you live and the amount of your credit line or loan.
+The costs you pay depend on where you live and the amount of your credit line or loan.
 But you can expect to pay at least the following lender fees on TD Bank’s home equity products:

 |Early termination fee||up to $450|